difcul/aw/2_using_web_services/README.md

 Or the URL _http://localhost/.../mywebapp.php_ in case you are using a local machine.

-Now try for different diseases, but do not forget to run the shell scripts before.
+Now try for different diseases, but do not forget to run the shell scripts before, for example using ```xargs```.

 ## Flickr API